magomimmo/modern-cljs/README.md

 # Appendices

-In this section of the tutorial I collected any content that would have weight down the individual tutorial.
+In this section of the series I collected any content that would have weighted down any individual tutorials.

 ## Appendix A - TBD